How to understand that a cough is dry. Dry and wet cough: differences

 It could be:

-Undoubtedly, it is necessary to understand how to distinguish a wet cough from a dry one in order to know the subsequent treatment tactics.
+Undoubtedly, it is necessary to understand how to distinguish a wet cough from a dry one in order to know subsequent treatment tactics.

 Unproductive Productive